ci-compass/cicf/week01-commandline/README.md

 The `-l` and `-a` are _options_ for `ls`.
 They appear after the command name, and are separated from the command name by a space.
 Each command can take different options, and will interpret the options differently.
+For the `ls` command, the `-l` option will list more details for each file, such as modification dates and permissions.
-For the `ls` command, the option `-a` tells it to list _every_ file, including those whose names start with a period (aka "dot").
+The option `-a` tells it to list _every_ file, including those whose names start with a period (aka "dot").
-These are files whose names start with a dot and are collectively called "dotfiles".
+There are files whose names start with a dot and are collectively called "dotfiles".
 By default `ls` does not display them, so they are useful for configuration files, caches, and other files and directories that would otherwise clutter up the directory listing.
 (This was also from a bug in 1972 and people decided they liked the behavior and kept it.)